Dynamic Competitive Persuasion: Discussion

 \section{Discussion}

-The sellers in this paper face a challenging problem.
-Each period, they are tasked with designing an experiment to sway the buyer to their own product, yet the realization of the experiment is fully observable and so will affect the future beliefs of each subsequent consumer.
-Because of these dynamic concerns, the sellers become more reticent, in comparison to the single period problem.
-As the time horizon grows, and as the sellers become more patient, they choose distributions that are more and more \textit{uninformative}--the downside of a bad realization is just too great, since the entire stream of continuation payoffs will be hurt should bad news arrive.
+Absent prices, the senders in this paper face a challenging problem.
+Each period, they are tasked with designing an experiment to entice a receiver, yet it and its realizations are fully observable and so affect the future beliefs of each player.
+These dynamic concerns engender caution.
+As senders become more patient, they choose distributions that are more and more \textit{uninformative}.

-The rationale behind the form taken by the equilibrium distributions is straightforward.
-The game is a constant-sum game, and each seller's choice of distribution leaves the other seller indifferent over the distribution she, herself, chooses.
-What distribution is that?
-The distribution that results in a continuation payoff for the other seller that is \textit{linear} in its realization.

-What is surprising, or at least not readily apparent, is the static nature of the overtaking probability at equilibrium.
-It depends only on the sellers' current means and not on the discount factor or even the number of periods left.
-Ultimately, it follows from the linearity of the continuation payoffs.

-Three extensions immediately suggest themselves.
-The first is to analyze the $n$-seller version of the game.
-This problem is a challenge; however--even the single period version of this problem for $n \geq 3$ sellers with heterogeneous means is open.
-The second extension is to look at more general distributions over qualities than the Bernoulli distribution that was used in this paper.
-Unfortunately, similar issues to those in the first extension arise--even the single period version of this problem for asymmetric sellers is open (\cite{Au2} briefly discuss the single period version and mention some of the difficulties).
-Third, in this paper we focus on the information provision and do not let the sellers choose prices.
-What would the dynamic problem of the sellers look like if they could choose both information policies and prices each period?